Portfolio setup tip #1: opening balances (manual entry) are your best friend

 Chances are you’ll have access to an accurate opening balance date as at the portfolio’s last tax lodgement or some other official statement period.
 We advise clients to pick the oldest possible date at which your portfolio data is reliable.
 This way you’ll have access to some history too.
 From a compliance perspective, though, choosing an opening balance date immediately following the previous tax year (e.g. 1 July 2013) is the safest way to go.

 If the portfolio has less than 20 holdings, our recommendation is to key in the opening balances for each holding.
 This should take about 20 seconds per holding.
 All you need is your cost base and the number of shares.
 Once this is input, we’ll work out the rest for you, including all subsequent gains, losses, dividends, and corporate actions.
 Remember, you can always go back and edit these holdings later.
 If you do make a change, all of the performance data will be updated accordingly and automatically.

 On the Add Holding page, just make sure you’ve selected “Opening Balance” and Sharesight will show you the required fields.
 Once your opening balances are entered, your portfolio will carry on from that point forward automatically.
 All performance gains/losses, dividends, and corporate actions will now affect your portfolio.
 It’s a good idea to go into each holding and check and confirm things like dividends and splits.

 It’s important to understand, however; if you want to layer on or backfill buy and sell transactions you can do so at any time between your portfolio’s opening balance date and today.
-You can do this by forwarding contract notes to Sharesight or by manually entering buy or sell transactions.
+You can do this by forwarding Trade Confirmation Emails to Sharesight or by manually entering buy or sell transactions.
 More on both of these processes later in this series.

 Here’s a link to our help page on setting up your holdings for more info.